 Keep the firmware up to date

 Slow Internet speed is more than just a nuisance — it can be detrimental to your business.
-Knowing how to improve your Internet speed will help keep your employees and your customers happy.
-Comcast Business can help you ensure you have the speed you need.
+Knowing how to improve your business Internet speed will help keep your employees and your customers happy.
+Comcast Business can help you ensure you have the business Internet speed you need.